The Wan kf2v model generates a smoothly transitioning video from a first frame image, a last frame image, and a text prompt.

 parameters Video processing parameters. |

-Polling suggestion: Video generation takes several minutes.
-Use a polling mechanism and set a reasonable query interval, such as 15 seconds, to retrieve the result.
+Polling suggestion: Video generation can take several minutes.
+We recommend that you use a polling mechanism with a reasonable query interval, such as 15 seconds, to retrieve the result.

 Task status transition: PENDING → RUNNING → SUCCEEDED or FAILED.

-Result link: After the task is successful, a video link is returned.
-The link is valid for 24 hours.
-After you retrieve the link, immediately download and save the video to a permanent storage service, such as OSS.
+Result URL: After the task is successful, a video URL is returned.
+The URL is valid for 24 hours.
+After you retrieve the URL, you must immediately download and save the video to a permanent storage service, such as Object Storage Service (OSS).

 task_id validity: 24 hours.
 After this period, you cannot query the result, and the API returns a task status of